Adrian-GitHub/FYP-Support-Ticketing-System/README.md

 ````

 Testing the project the way would user/support interact with it (See chapter below on how to set this up)
+*Pre*: As this testing is using the actual project to run, the project needs be fully started before testing.
 ````
 $ npm auto-test
 ````